Is Health Care Shoppable?

 More About This Study

 This study used 2013 claims from a national private health insurer to examine prices and use of lower-limb MRIs.
-An online routing application was used to identify all MRI providers within a 60-minute drive from each patient’s home.
+An online routing application was used to identify all MRI providers within specified drive times from each patient’s home.
 Each provider’s MRI price was computed as the average of its transaction prices, then this price was divided into the portions that would have been paid by the patient and the insurer.
-The price differences between the MRI provider actually used and the lowest-price MRI provider were what each party could have saved if the lower-priced option had been used.
-Alternative savings estimates were generated for provider sets located within shorter drive times.
+The price differences between the MRI provider actually used and the lowest-price MRI provider within the given drive time were what each party could have saved if the lower-priced option had been used.
 ANOVA and multivariate regressions identified factors influencing where patients receive care.

 Chernew M, Cooper Z, Larsen Hallock E and Scott Morton F. “Physician Agency, Consumerism, and the Consumption of Lower-Limb MRI Scans.”
 Journal of Health Economics.
 (2021). https://doi.org/10.1016/j.jhea...

 High Deductibles May Encourage Smarter Patient Decisions About Low-Value Care Use